niklasw/dash-app-proxied/README.md

 In **nginx/conf/proxy.conf** edit the two (one in each server block) occurencies of **set $host_addr XXX;** so that **$host_addr** is set to the curren host IP or hostname.
 The proxy parameters in the https server block are yet experimental.

+Also, add certificate files (certificate.pem, key.pem) to the **certbot/certs** folder.
+See the readme there, on how to generate self-signed certificates, if letsencrypt/certbot is not an option.

 ## Editing the python app

 The python application is found in the **./app/app.py** and should be edited on the host.
 Note the **debug** mode set in app.py and also the *FLASK_ENV=development* that can be changed in **docker-compose.yml**.